 - Oral and performing literature in late imperial and early Republican China

 - Ethnicity and gender issues in late imperial China

 - Popular culture in late imperial and modern China

 Bannermen Tales (Zidishu): Manchu Storytelling and Cultural Hybridity in the Qing Dynasty.
-Harvard University Asia Center (forthcoming spring 2017).
+Harvard University Asia Center (2018).

 Articles and Translation

 “The Quotidian Life of Imperial Bodyguards in the Qing Dynasty: The Self-Reflexive Tendencies in Yigeng’s Bannermen Tales (Zidishu).”
 Journal of Tongren University, 18.1 (2016): pp. 41-47.